 Precision of cobas° BKV was determined by analysis of serial dilutions of high titer BKV DNA (subgroup Ib) in BKV-negative EDTA plasma.
 Five dilution levels were tested in 72 replicates for each level across three lots of cobas° BKV reagents using four instruments and two operators over 12 days.
-Each sample was carried through the entire cobas° BKV procedure on fully automated cobas° 6800/8800 Systems.
+Each sample was carried through the entire cobas° BKV procedure on fully automated cobas° 6800/8800 systems.
 Therefore, the precision reported here represents all aspects of the test procedure.
-The results are shown in Table 22.
-The results of the variance component estimation are shown in Table 21.
+The results are shown in Table 19.

-cobas° BKV showed high precision for three lots of reagents tested across a concentration range of 5.90E+01 IU/mL to 9.83E+05 IU/mL.
+cobas° BKV showed high precision for three lots of reagents tested across a concentration range of 9.83E+01 IU/mL to 9.83E+05 IU/mL.